malkab/GitBook-Almost-Open-Software-Geomatics/README.md

-# GitBook Template
+# malkab's Articles

-This is a template for a GitBook project.
-It is inspired by several GitBook templates around GitHub.
-It is customized for Geographica documents.

-This file is ignored by GitBook and only serves its purpose as the GitHub README.md.
+This is a set of articles published in different sources regarding open source and geomatics.